ikhnaton/configuration-master/README.md

 This is a simple utility to manage configuration information within your Node.js applications.

 #### Release Notes
+v0.1.6
+- add ability to use environment variables and then hardcoded value if environment variable missing

 v0.1.5
 - prevent Reference error if not using Webpack